A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 The Trough: The owners of the trough have run good high-end restaurants in Canmore for years.
 The Trough isn't cheap, but it does provide good value and good service.

 Crazyweed: This used to be a small place on main street but has moved to the junction of Railway and the 1A on the west end of town.
-The building is very cool, all angles etc., but it must have been really expensive to build--everything on the new menu is about twice as expensive as the old one.
-I've eaten here only once since the location switch, and was not impressed.
-I don't mind paying for world-class creative food, but no one at our table was blown away by their meal.
-Some of my friends still like it, but it's definitely not the town institution it used to be.
-Pretentious might be the best word to describe it.
-I'll have to try it again and see if it can move from up from plain pretentious to something more worthy of what it used to be.
+The building is very cool, all angles etc., but it must have been really expensive to build--everything on the new menu is about twice as expensive as the old one, and the wine list is based on a Calgary oil executive's income.
+Not impressed.

 Where to Stay: